meghanaguduru/meghanaguduru.github.io/menu/about.md

 image: meghana_oc6.jpeg
 ---

+Hey!
+I’m Meghana.
 I’ve spent the last 7 years as a Machine Learning and Computer Vision engineer at Meta, diving deep into AI, Computer Vision, and Virtual/Augmented Reality.
-I've had the thrill of contributing to groundbreaking products like Meta Quest 1, 2, 3, and Portal.
+I've had the thrill of contributing to iconic products like Meta Quest 1, 2, 3, and Portal.

 I'm a hackathon junkie—there’s nothing like the rush of building something from scratch, turning wild ideas into impactful solutions that can make a real difference.
 I thrive at the intersection of AI/ML, Computer Vision, NLP, and prototyping, bridging the gap between software and hardware to create tech that matters.